inveniosoftware/docs-invenio-rdm/docs/index.md

 ## Extensions

-InvenioRDM supports a great variety of extensions that can help you adapt it to your infrastructure, it also supports the addition of custom made ones.
+InvenioRDM supports a great variety of extensions that can adapt it to your infrastructure.
+It also supports the addition of custom made ones.

 [> Extensions setup](extensions/index.md)